somnio-software/flutter-wordle-challenge/README.md

 ## Submission Guidelines:

--   Submit us the GitHub Link
+- Submit the GitHub Link in (this form)
+- Dates of submission: 8/29/22 till 9/12/22
+- The project should not be created before the timeframe.
 - It should also include an output video
 - If you have run on the web, add the link to the website after deploying.

 ## Prize:
+Codemagic Annual Professional Plan!